-7The deprivation that we emphasize here is temporal, based on within-group comparisons over time.
+7 The deprivation that we emphasize here is temporal, based on within-group comparisons over time.

-8Jardina (2019) argues that whites are able to preserve their dominant status in part because they are able to cast themselves as mainstream Americans.
+8 Jardina (2019) argues that whites are able to preserve their dominant status in part because they are able to cast themselves as mainstream Americans.

-9Evidence from elections in the US and Europe supports the notion that economic distress contributes to the success of far-right nationalist parties and candidates (Autor, Dorn, Hanson et al., forthcoming; Colantone and Stanig, 2018; Ballard-Rosa, Malik, Rickard et al., 2017; Dehdari, 2018; Gest, Reny, and Mayer, 2018; Funke, Schularick, and Trebesch, 2016).
+9 Evidence from elections in the US and Europe supports the notion that economic distress contributes to the success of far-right nationalist parties and candidates (Autor et al. 2020; Ballard-Rosa et al. 2017; Colantone and Stanig 2018; Dehdari 2018; Funke, Schularick, and Trebesch 2016; Gest, Reny, and Mayer 2018).
 Examining over 800 elections from 20 countries, Funke, Schularick, and Trebesch (2016) show that far-right parties increase their vote share by 30% after a financial crisis.
-Autor, Dorn, Hanson et al. (forthcoming) find that US areas under pressure from Chinese manufacturing competition exhibited an increasing market share for the Fox News channel and a disproportionate rise in the likelihood of electing far-right Republicans to Congress.
+Autor et al. (2020) find that US areas under pressure from Chinese manufacturing competition exhibited an increasing market share for the Fox News channel and a disproportionate rise in the likelihood of electing far-right Republicans to Congress.